AbrJA/anomaly-detector/README.md

     alpha: Significance level (e.g., 0.05 for a 95% confidence interval).
     distribution: The statistical distribution for the NGBoost model (e.g., "normal").

-Run the application: Execute the main script with the --config argument pointing to your configuration file.
+- **Run the application**: Execute the main script with the --config argument pointing to your configuration file.

 ```
 python main.py --config config.json